 New Media Artist, Toolmaker

-It is important that my student's efforts are not created in a vacuum, but exist in the world outside of the classroom.
+It is essential that my student's efforts are not created in a vacuum, but exist in the world outside of the classroom.
 I search for and develop projects, collaborations, and situations where students can exhibit and apply their work.
-I believe that experiential opportunities not only give students experience with problem-solving, project logistics, and planning, it also gives them the opportunity to see that this kind of work is not merely as an assignment for assessment of institutional progress, but that their work can have important real world implications...
-It is my hope that these experiences help students discover their potential, inspire the sense of urgency and importance of creative practice and foster a mindset for lifelong learning and research.
+I believe that experiential opportunities not only give students experience with problem-solving, project logistics, and planning, it also gives them the chance to see that this kind of work is not merely as an assignment for assessment of institutional progress, but that their work can have important real-world implications...
+I hope that these experiences help students discover their potential, inspire the sense of urgency and importance of creative practice, and foster a mindset for lifelong learning and research.

 © 2009–2019 Eric Souther.
 All rights reserved.